Name of the Initiative

 For a girl living far from home for a job, there is a lot to take care of.
 From home to paying all the bills, to managing food.
 Before I started MYS I sat down one day and just wrote down on how things can look until the end of the year.

 On Weekdays I work at my regular job.
-On weekends I use to fully immerse myself in building MYS.
+On weekends I used to fully immerse myself in building MYS.
 I would never mix both of them.

 I called myself the “Project Lead @ MYS.”
 So I did everything that a Project Lead/Manager would do.
 Do the planning, set realistic deadlines, ensure my team is not overburdened with the work and more.
-We used to catch up in cafes and discuss our ideas to keep it more joyful.
+We used to catch up in cafes and discuss our ideas to keep it more joyful and continue our work on habits of successful entrepreneurs.

 - Habits/systems for learning and skilling: I read free articles on LinkedIn, Pinterest, Reddit and more.
 Articles are short and have interesting concepts to explore.
 To build and run MYS I enrolled myself on some Project Management courses in Udemy.
 I might not be an MBA from a prestigious university, but I think I am street smart to do the courses and run a project simultaneously.
 This gave me practical experience.
 If you learn something, always find a way to implement it.
 In that way, you will never forget it.
 I strongly believe in it and it’s my Mantra!